 Quick-Fixes for Code Issues

-When you see a piece of code that is highlighted as error, warning, suggestion, or hint, in most cases, you can repair or improve it instantly using quick-fixes.
+When you see a piece of code that is highlighted as error, warning, suggestion, or hint, in most cases, ReSharper helps you repair or improve the highlighted code instantly.

-Quick-fixes are represented by action indicators that appear to the left of a code issue when you set the caret at it.
+Quick-fixes are visually displayed as action indicators to the left of a highlighted code issue.
+These indicators appear when you set the caret at the code issue.
 The following indicators imply quick-fixes:

 - - suggests a quick-fix for the detected code issue with the Error severity level.